-Even if you gave your RV a thorough cleaning in the fall, you should follow up with another interior wash in the spring.
-Plenty of dust settles over the winter to make your interior less than pristine, along with the potential for mildew growth if the RV became damp while stored.
-Deep cleaning should go along with your checkup for pests since it’s likely you can skip some steps, like scrubbing the oven, if you did a thorough sweep in the fall.
-If you’re an RV newbie, you might be surprised at how much dust accumulates in an RV even when it’s not being used.
+Even if you give your RV a thorough cleaning in the fall, you should follow up with another interior wash in the spring.
+Plenty of dust settles over the winter to make your interior less than pristine, with the potential for mildew growth if the RV becomes damp while stored.
+Deep cleaning should go along with your checkup for pests since you can likely skip some steps, like scrubbing the oven, if you did a thorough sweep in the fall.
+If you’re an RV newbie, you might be surprised at how much dust accumulates in an RV even when it’s not used.

 Clean and Protect the Exterior

-Leaving grime or dirt on the exterior of the RV isn’t a great start to the spring season either.
-Algae growth, in particular, tends to damage the exterior coatings and roofs of RV until they’re leaking or peeling at the seams.
+Leaving grime or dirt on the exterior of the RV isn’t a great start to the spring season, either.
+Algae growth, in particular, tends to damage the exterior coatings and roofs of RV until they leak or peel at the seams.
 It requires a film of grime to feed it, so a routine cleaning every spring and fall is recommended.
-Use a soft-bristled brush and soap recommended by your manufacturer, spraying the walls and windows gently with a hose to rinse off.
+Use a soft-bristled brush and soap recommended by your manufacturer, gently spraying the walls and windows with a hose to rinse them off.
 Avoid pressure washers that can damage the entire RV.